 Ishaan Khatter Talks About Kabir Singh’s Ending: ‘The Director Chose Hope Over Tragedy’

 Shahid Kapoor's last release, Kabir Singh was a smashing success at the box office, yet was condemned by a segment of the audience who thought it was misogynistic.
 Many in the film industry were also divided on this issue.
-Ishaan Khatter, Shahid's younger brother opines that the film was more a 'cautionary tale' than promoting misogyny.
+Ishaan Khatter, Shahid's younger brother opines that the film was more a 'cautionary tale' than glorification of misogyny.
 He also expressed his views on the film's ending.

 Speaking to Neha Dhupia on her chat show No Filter Neha, Ishaan said that he had already watched the original Telugu version of the film, Arjun Reddy, twice before Kabir Singh.
 He revealed that he had mixed emotions towards the lead character, but felt empathetic towards him.